c2lang/documentation/documentation/docs/language/basics.md

 Every statement in C2 is followed by a semi-colon, __except__ when it ends with a __right-hand brace__: } !!
-Trailing attributes never change the above rule.
+Trailing attributes never change the rule above.

-So you will never see `};`  Makes it easier on the eyes ;)
+That means you will never see `};`.
+Makes it easier on the eyes ;)